Limit theorems and structural properties of the Cat-and-Mouse Markov chain: Introduction

 The Appendix includes definitions and proofs of supplementary results.
-In \app{m_1-topology}, we define weak convergence of stochastic processes.
-In \app{RandStopSumAsymp} we provide auxiliary results on randomly stopped sums with positive summands having regularly varying tail distribution and infinite mean.
-Our proofs rely on Tkachuk (1977) and on Denisov \textit{et al.} (2004) and (2010).
+In \app{m_1-topology}, we define weak convergence of stochastic processes. \app{NewProp3} clarifies the asymptotic closeness of two scaled processes related to Theorem 1.
+Finally, in \app{RandStopSumAsymp} we provide auxiliary results on randomly stopped sums with positive summands having a regularly varying tail distribution and infinite mean.

-Throughout the paper we use the following conventions and notations.
+Throughout the paper we use the following conventions and notation.
 For two ultimately positive functions $f(t)$ and $g(t)$ we write $f(t) \sim g(t)$ if $\lim_{t\to\infty} f(t)/g(t) = 1$.
-For any event $A$, its \textit{indicator function} $\mathbb{I}[A]$ is a random variable that takes value $1$ if the event occurs, and value $0$, otherwise.
+For any event $A$, its \textit{indicator function} $I[A]$ is a random variable that takes value $1$ if the event occurs, and value $0$, otherwise.
+We use symbol ${\Rightarrow}$ for the weak convergence of distributions of random variables or vectors, and $\overset{\mathcal{D}}{\Rightarrow}$ for convergence of trajectories of random processes in ${\mathcal J}_1$-topology (see Appendix A).
+Next, $X\overset{d}{=}Y$ means that random variables $X$ and $Y$ are identically distributed.
 Finally we use the following abbreviations: CM -- Cat-and-Mouse, DCM -- Dog-and-Cat-and-Mouse, MC -- Markov chain, i.i.d. -- independent and identically distributed, r.v. -- random variable, a.s. -- almost surely, w.p. -- with probability.